ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 —Cyclone, "Bad Apple Ranking Chart!"[^bad-apple-news]

 The chart was opened on 1 April 2012 and closed on 2 April 2012.
-At the end of the ranking period, [Mesita](https://osu.ppy.sh/users/201459) was the number one player with a ranked score of 145,623,328.[^bad-aple-frontpage]
+At the end of the ranking period, ::Mesita::{ user-id=201459 } was the number one player with a ranked score of 145,623,328.[^bad-aple-frontpage]

 The beatmaps included in the ranking chart are listed below: